Peace & Governance ▼World

 Building peace takes time.
 Simply ending conflict is not the same as ending violence.
 If we are not addressing the underlying causes of conflict then violence is likely to occur again.
 Establishing a sustainable peace often requires a long process of supporting dialogue, repairing relationships, and addressing the root causes of conflict.
 Working with all those involved in and affected by a conflict is critical to bring about lasting change.

 Making the case for peace building!
-Encouraging dialogue and promoting understanding require face-to-face meetings, often across borders and in remote and unstable areas.
+Conciliation Resources is encouraging dialogue and promoting understanding require face-to-face meetings, often across borders and in remote and unstable areas.
 Strengthening policy and practice requires high-level engagement with domestic governments, regional and international bodies, as well as in depth academic research and thinking.
 While humanitarian aid is often the face of conflicts, with more people invested and committed to peace building, we will help prevent violence in the first place.

 Skills neededMaking the case for peacebuilding.
 SKILLS: Market research, expertise in conducting focus groups & analysis